MoWafy001/Resume-Creator-Script/README.md

 ![](.not-important/demo.png)

 # Resume Creator
-This a python script that create a PDF resume, using the variables in `vars.yaml`.
+This is a python script that create a PDF resume, using the variables in `vars.yaml`.

 The script puts the pieces in the `layout` folder together and replaces the variable names with their values in `vars.yaml`.